-A systematic approach to mass media in terms of structure, functions and effects; includes such topics as meaning, perception, selectivity, ethics persuasion, subliminal seduction, violence and erotica, political socialization, learning, agenda-setting, and uses and gratifications.
-Prerequisite: ENG 143
+A systematic approach to mass media in terms of structure, functions and effects; includes such topics as meaning, perception,

 COM 213 - Business Communication (3)

 Emphasis on effective research, writing, and document design in project management, including proposals, periodic and progress reports, formal completion reports, and correspondence.
 Also considers communication in meetings, the employment process, and presentations using PowerPoint.
 Prerequisite: C or better in ENG 143